Urbanketl/Teawallet/replit.md

 UrbanKetl is a B2B corporate tea dispensing system integrating RFID technology with a web application.
 It enables business unit administrators to manage multiple tea machines, issue generic RFID cards to employees, and monitor dispensing activity charged to a corporate wallet.
 The project aims to provide a comprehensive solution for corporate tea services, streamlining management and billing.

 ## Recent Changes (October 16, 2025)
+- **Database Migration System Fixed** - Resolved publishing failure by implementing proper Drizzle migrations.
+Generated migration files from schema and created automatic migration runner that executes on production startup.
+This fixes the "failed to validate database migrations" error during publishing.
+- **Migration Runner Implementation** - Created `server/migrate.ts` that automatically applies pending database migrations when the app starts in production mode, ensuring schema changes are properly deployed.
 - **Razorpay Redirect Flow Implementation** - Switched from modal-based checkout to redirect-based hosted checkout due to production CORS header restrictions (`x-rtb-fingerprint-id` blocked by edge layer).
 Modal container rendered but content failed to load due to Razorpay's fraud detection being blocked.
 - **Payment Callback Handler** - Created `/wallet/payment-callback` page to process payment responses from Razorpay's hosted checkout.
 Handles payment verification, wallet updates, and user feedback.
 - **Enhanced Payment Flow** - Updated `useRazorpay` hook to create hidden form that POSTs to Razorpay's checkout URL (`https://api.razorpay.com/v1/checkout/embedded`) with callback URLs for success/cancel scenarios.